dxw/playbook/playbook.md

 #### Positive
 We are positive, cheerful and supportive.
 Even in crisis, we stay optimistic.
 We [assume good faith](https://en.wikipedia.org/wiki/Wikipedia:Assume_good_faith) and offer constructive challenge.

-#### Creative
+#### Curious
-We are creative, diverse and curious.
+We are curious, diverse and creative.
 We help each other to learn and improve and we're sensitive to each others' needs.
 We love technology and finding new ways to solve problems.

 #### Determined
 We are determined, discerning and motivated.
 We believe in high standards, we enjoy doing things properly, and we're loath to settle for less.